 The program will provide students with guidance and support as they move through the didactic part of the certification process.

 This class will meet the 3 clock hours of ethics training required to register with the NCSAPPB.
-Students will be introduced to the professional code of ethics that define the professional in this field.
+Students will be introduced to the professional code of ethics that defines the professional in this field.
 The class will enhance the student’s knowledge of State and Federal laws regarding substance use disorders.

-This class is designed to develop skills to provide clients, families, significant others, and community groups with information on the risks associated with psychoactive substance use, as well as available prevention, treatment and recovery resources.
+This class is designed to develop skills to provide clients, families, significant others, and community groups with information on the risks associated with psychoactive substance use, as well as available prevention, treatment, and recovery resources.